openhab/openhabian/docs/openhabian.md

 <!-- Attention authors: Do not edit directly.
 Please add your changes to the source repository -->

 # openHABian - Hassle-free openHAB Setup
-``
-You are eager to tun openHAB but afraid of setting up a computer and OS for it ?
+You just discovered openHAB and now you are eager to start but you're afraid of setting up a computer and OS for it ?

 openHABian is here to help.
 It's a **self-configuring** Linux system setup to reliably operate your openHAB instance 24 hours a day.
 It provides: